Boxer Klitschko joins fight against Olympic path for Russia - NewsBreak

 Boxer Klitschko joins fight against Olympic path for Russia

-GENEVA — (AP) — Olympic gold medalist Wladimir Klitschko has joined Ukraine’s fight against IOC plans to let some Russians compete at the 2024 Paris Summer Games.
+Olympic gold medalist Wladimir Klitschko has joined Ukraine ’s fight against IOC plans to let some Russians compete at the 2024 Paris Summer Games.

 The International Olympic Committee set out its preferred path last week for Russians and Belarusians who have not openly supported the war to qualify for Paris and compete in 18 months’ time as neutral athletes with no flag or anthem.
 Qualifying events would likely be in Asia.